 The only situations you should restrain a person you are attorney for:

-- You believe that it is neccessary to prevent the person from causing harm to themselves.
+- You believe that it is necessary to prevent the person from causing harm to themselves

 Property and financial affairs LPA